Pirates of the Caribbean: The Eye of the Wind

 Barbossa: “Perhaps it’s time you stop making it up as you go along and come up with a plan to save us from your Missus.”

-Jack rolls off of whatever it was he was sleeping on (we can leave that to Johnny) and stumbles out of the room to find and confront Anne.
+Jack rolls off of the bed and stumbles out of the room to find and confront Anne.
 He finds her fully dressed, hair tossed in a light breeze, sitting casually at a table overlooking the harbor and sipping a glass of wine.

 Jack: “Every time we wait somewhere, love, our friends in red and white catch up to us, and this is no exception.”